-The Corporation's principal assets are located in Mexico and the Corporation's operations are therefore subject to Mexican federal and state laws and regulations.
+The Company's principal assets are located in Mexico and the Company's operations are therefore subject to Mexican federal and state laws and regulations.
 The risks normally associated with the conduct of business in foreign countries include various levels of political, regulatory, economic, social and other risks and uncertainties.
 Such risks may include, but are not limited to: local economic instability, high rates of inflation, emerging resource nationalism, restrictions on foreign ownership and activities, expropriation and nationalization, renegotiation or nullification of existing concessions, licenses, permits and contracts, limitations on repatriation of earnings or other currency controls, limitations on commodity exports, labour unrest, invalidation of governmental orders and permits, corruption, sovereign risk, war (including neighbouring states), military repression, civil disturbances, terrorist activity, hostage taking, unanticipated changes in laws or policies, the failure of foreign parties to honour contractual relations, foreign taxation, delays or inability to obtain necessary governmental permits, and opposition to mining from environmental or other non-governmental organizations.

-The Corporation believes the attitude of the current Mexican government toward mineral resource development activities and foreign investment to be favourable, however, any deterioration in economic conditions or other factors could result in a change in government policies at either the national or state level.
-In addition, no assurance can be given that new rules and regulations will not be enacted or that existing laws, rules and regulations will not be applied in a manner which could limit or curtail the Corporation's activities.
+The Company believes the attitude of the current Mexican government toward mineral resource development activities and foreign investment to be favourable, however, any deterioration in economic conditions or other factors could result in a change in government policies at either the national or state level.
+In addition, no assurance can be given that new rules and regulations will not be enacted or that existing laws, rules and regulations will not be applied in a manner which could limit or curtail the Company's activities.

 Mexico's legal and regulatory requirements in connection with companies conducting mineral exploration and mining activities, banking system and controls as well as local business culture and practices are, in particular, different from those in Canada.
-While the Corporation believes its exploration and development activities are currently carried out in material compliance with all applicable rules and regulations, the officers and directors of the Corporation must rely, to a great extent, on the Corporation's Mexican legal counsel and local consultants retained by the Corporation in order to keep abreast of material legal, regulatory and governmental developments as they pertain to and affect the Corporation's operations.
-The Corporation also relies, to some extent, on those members of management and directors of the Corporation for the local business culture and practices in Mexico.
-Any developments or changes in such legal, regulatory or governmental requirements or in local business practices in Mexico are beyond the control of the Corporation and may adversely affect its business.
+While the Company believes its exploration and development activities are currently carried out in material compliance with all applicable rules and regulations, the officers and directors of the Company must rely, to a great extent, on the Company's Mexican legal counsel and local consultants retained by the Company in order to keep abreast of material legal, regulatory and governmental developments as they pertain to and affect the Company's operations.
+The Company also relies, to some extent, on those members of management and directors of the Company who have previous experience working and conducting business in Mexico in order to enhance its understanding of and appreciation for the local business culture and practices in Mexico.
+Any developments or changes in such legal, regulatory or governmental requirements or in local business practices in Mexico are beyond the control of the Company and may adversely affect its business.